pytest-dev/pytest/doc/en/deprecations.rst

     def test_foo():
         ...

+Will also need to be ported to a supported pytest style.
 One way to do it is using a fixture:

 .. code-block:: python